KarolWasTaken/DS3D/README.md

  It also doesnt register healing as a hit which is also nice.
 This function can be viewed in DarkSoulsDeathCount.py at lines 80 - 102.
 # The Bad
-Stuff like fall damage still counts as a hit - pretty big bummer :/.
+Stuff like fall damage still counts as a hit.
 Also when the enemy falls on you, thats not counted as a hit (though it is one).
-I guess its such a rare occurrence that I should need to overcomplicate the program for it but its still kinda a bummer.
+I guess its such a rare occurrence that I shouldnt need to overcomplicate the program for it.
 Maybe someone who is better at DS3 modding and python could try and fix this.
-I'll see what I can do in the mean time.

 # The Ugly
-I am like super lazy and stuff so I haven't changed the variable names from 'deaths' or something to 'hits'.
+I am like super lazy so I haven't changed the variable names from 'deaths' to 'hits'.
 Everytime something references a death in the code, thats just a hit in disguise.
-This program is a fork of my own [DS3C](https://github.com/TohruTheMaid/DS3C) program so they share like 99% of the code.
-I am also not a genius programmer so optimisations and just general edits to the code to make it cleaner are probably here in plentiful demand.
-Oh also the console gets spammed up with 'Read Memory - Error Code: 6' :).
+This program is a fork of my own [DS3C](https://github.com/TohruTheMaid/DS3C) program so they share 99% of the code.
+I am not a genius programmer so optimisations and general edits to the code to make it cleaner are here in plentiful demand.
+Oh also the console gets spammed up with 'Read Memory - Error Code: 6'.
 Don't worry thats normal.
 If you really want that gone, comment out line 63 in process_interface.py.
 ## Acknowledgements